-When you’re buying a bed for under 200, you can consider getting a mattress that’s as firm as possible.
-Because these brands are prone to sagging quickly, you’ll be able to extend the usable life of the product by getting something as firm as you can tolerate.
+When you’re buying a mattress for under 200, you can consider getting one that’s as firm as possible.
+Because these brands are prone to sagging quickly, you’ll be able to extend the usable life of the product by getting the mattress as firm as you can tolerate.

 Foam Density or Coil Count